-There will be one examination for this qualification, which will assess your knowledge of the theory behind food preparation and nutrition.
-The examination will be 1 hour 45 minutes long and this will make up 50 % of the overall grade.
+There will be one exam for this qualification, which will assess your knowledge of the theory behind food preparation and nutrition.
+The exam will be 1 hour 45 minutes long.
+This will make up 50% of the overall grade.

 The second part of the assessment will be non-examination assessment (NEA) and will consist of two tasks, involving practical work.
 This will make up 50% of the overall grade.